CooperstoneLab/PhenolicsDB/README.md

 <!-- badges: end -->

-`PhenolicsDB` is data package that contains raw MS/MS data of authentic standards. `PhenolicsDB` raw data files and datasets are aimed to exemplify the use of [MS2extract](https://cooperstonelab.github.io/MS2extract/) to create in-house metabolite MS/MS libraries.
+`PhenolicsDB` is a data package that contains raw MS/MS data of authentic analytical standards. `PhenolicsDB` raw data files and datasets are aimed to exemplify the use of [MS2extract](https://cooperstonelab.github.io/MS2extract/) to create in-house metabolite MS/MS libraries.
 Between the list of metabolites we include phenolic acids, flavonoids, dihydrochalcones, carbohydrates, and others.
-Tandem mass spectrometry data was collected using a LC coupled with a Q-TOF mass analyzer.
+Tandem mass spectrometry data was collected using a LC coupled to a Q-TOF mass analyzer.

 ## Installation